Annanguyenn/Building-Heating-Load-Prediction/README.md

 ## Summary:

-Build a linear regression and logistic regression classifiction model to predict heating load type of a building and evaluate model performances using Root Mean Square.
+* Build a linear regression and logistic regression classifiction model to predict heating load type of a building and evaluate model performances using Root Mean Square.

-The effect of amount of data on the performance of prediction model was also examined.
+* The effect of amount of data on the performance of prediction model was also examined.

-Then, to make the training less sensitive to the scale of features, I performed unity based normalization on the above dataset and train the model again, compare model performance in training and validation with my previous model.
+* Then, to make the training less sensitive to the scale of features, I performed unity based normalization on the above dataset and train the model again, compare model performance in training and validation with my previous model.

-The Logistic Regression Model with Feature Scaling performs beter with the Test Accuracy is 0.81 (5% higher than that of the previous model, which is 0.77).
+* The Logistic Regression Model with Feature Scaling performs beter with the Test Accuracy is 0.81 (5% higher than that of the previous model, which is 0.77).

+* Please find the code for more detailed.
+Thank you!